redpanda-data/connect/website/docs/components/processors/mongodb.md

 ### `upsert`

 The upsert setting is optional and only applies for update-one and replace-one operations.
-If the filter specified in filter_map matches, the document is updated or replaced accordingly, otherwise it is created.
+If the filter specified in filter_map matches,the document is updated or replaced accordingly, otherwise it is created.

 Type: `bool`
 Default: `false`
+Requires version 3.60.0 or newer

 ### `parts`